AvivYaish/SpeculativeDoS/README.md

 - [Full paper](https://ia.cr/2023/956) (see the "Reproducibility" appendix for instructions on how to use the code)

 A large part of our work (1554 lines of code) can be found in the file `builder/eth/block-validation/api_test.go`, which does the following:
- - Sets up a fully-functioning local Ethereum testnet running a fork of [geth](https://github.com/ethereum/go-ethereum/) (Go Ethereum, Ethereum's most popular execution client)
+ - Sets up a fully-functioning local Ethereum testnet running a fork of [Flashbots' builder client](https://github.com/flashbots/builder), which is a fork of [geth](https://github.com/ethereum/go-ethereum/) (Go Ethereum, Ethereum's most popular execution client)
  - Executes the many attacks we present in the paper on this testnet

 For example, run `go test -v -run=TestCombinedAttackTestnet -timeout=0` to execute our combined attack, and see how the local testnet does not succeed in adding honest transactions to blocks: